-Set in the grounds of Ashford Castle, Lisloughrey Lodge enjoys one of the most beautiful locations in Ireland, with views down Lough Corrib and, adding interest in the foreground, Lisloughrey Quay with small boats in the harbour and its old stone buildings set against wooded hills.
+Set in the grounds of Ashford Castle, with which it has been in common ownership since early 2014,The Lodge enjoys one of the most beautiful locations in Ireland, with views down Lough Corrib and, adding interest in the foreground, Lisloughrey Quay with small boats in the harbour and its old stone buildings set against wooded hills.

 The heart of the hotel is a fine period house which was once home to the General Manager of Ashford Castle.
 Behind it, new accommodation has been added discreetly in two-bedroom units, built around an attractive landscaped courtyard (where civil wedding ceremonies may be held); to the side, a bright and airy function room is well-designed with direct access to a bar and other public areas, and also to the lawn at the front of the house, making a wonderful setting for weddings and other special occasions.

-A modern approach was taken throughout the interior at the time of its redevelopment.
-However, it has since changed management and, although still modern, refurbishment has restored the elegance of this beautiful old house.
+A modern approach was taken throughout the interior at the time of its initial redevelopment.
+However, since it came into the ownership of Beatrice and Stanley Tollman and enjoys close integration with sister property Ashford Castle, refurbishment has restored the elegance of this beautiful old house.

 The best accommodation is in the old house, with views down Lough Corrib - two suites have a free-standing bath in the room, one of them copper; however most rooms are in the new development, where the bedrooms are not especially large but have wall-mounted flat screen TV and various technical extras and, more importantly, the benefit of big, very comfortable beds and tip-top quality pillows and bedding.

 The fashion-led bathrooms were not so easily changed, but they are a good size; standard rooms have only a power shower with rain dance shower head, but the ten more spacious junior suites have better bathrooms including full bath, and it is worth paying a premium if necessary.